 - SRU has a right to discipline students who deviate from academic standards.
 The University is responsible for upholding the minimum standards of academic integrity and achievement on which degrees are based and for certifying that students have attained sufficient academic credit and exhibited acceptable standards of conduct to entitle them to a degree.

 - SRU has a right and is responsible for maintaining and encouraging high standards of academic integrity by establishing policies and procedures for academic integrity and authentic authorship.

 - The University is responsible for monitoring all violations of this policy in order to ensure the integrity and reputation of a degree from SRU.

 - The University is responsible for communicating this policy to students in any form deemed appropriate.

-- A student accused of academic dishonesty has the right to due process, which means he/she will be informed of his/her alleged behavior and he/she will have an opportunity to have his/her case heard in a fair and impartial manner.
+- A student accused of academic dishonesty has the right to due process, which means they will be informed of their alleged behavior and they will have an opportunity to have their case heard in a fair and impartial manner.

 - The student must read and understand SRU’s policy on Academic Integrity since ignorance of this policy is not an acceptable defense by a student if a charge of academic dishonesty is made by the instructor against the student.

 - The student must comply with these standards of integrity as part of the academic community.